mossware/fih/README.md

 # fih ![Plasma 6](https://img.shields.io/badge/Plasma-6-blue?logo=kde)

-a small fish tank that sits on your desktop
+a small ascii fish tank that sits on your desktop
 and does absolutely nothing important.

 KDE Plasma 6 widget.